nup002/Mathboard/readme.md

 | Apache Open Office equation editor | ❌        |

 ## Compatibility
-The mathboard works on nearly all Unix systems, Apple macOS, and Windows.
+The Mathboard works on nearly all Unix systems, Apple macOS, and Windows.
 When using the Mathboard on Windows, the lightweight and open source application [WinCompose](https://github.com/samhocevar/wincompose) must be installed and running.
+When using it on Apple macOS, you must enable Unicode Hex Input as a keyboard input source.

 ## Hardware
 The mathboard has three main components:

 1) A printed circuit board (PCB)
-2) A 3D printed case
+2) An aluminum enclosure
 3) Custom keycaps

 All the production files for the PCB are in `/hardware/pcb/Production files`, and can be uploaded directly to [JLCPCB](https://jlcpcb.com).
-You will have to purchase and manually solder the switches, the microcontroller, and the indicator LED.
+You will have to purchase and manually solder the Gateron switches.
 A full purchase list can be found in [Components and Tools](https://mathboard.readthedocs.io/en/latest/Components%20and%20tools.html)

-The case of the Mathboard is very simple, and it should be possible for virtually all 3D printers to print it.
+The enclosure can be CNCed or 3D printed.
 The `.step` files are located in `/hardware/case`.

-You should use OEM R2 keycaps, since the decals in `/hardware/keycaps/decals` are made for them.
-Their shape also makes it easier to see the symbols printed on their front faces.
-You must find your own way of printing the keycaps.
-I have been using a UV printer, but you can also use [waterslide decals](https://www.reddit.com/r/MechanicalKeyboards/comments/nncx59/how_to_diy_custom_print_keycaps_using_waterslide/).

 ## Building and flashing the firmware
 The newest firmware version can always be found in the [releases](https://github.com/nup002/Mathboard/releases).
 The releases also contain